Master Arts & Cultural Management: FAQ

 • When can I apply for the certificate programme?

-• How do you apply for the Masters programme Arts and Cultural Management?
+• How can I apply for the Masters programme Arts and Cultural Management?

 • Which documents do I have to submit for the online application?